 MVC Site New Hires Employee Turnover

-Makati 1 -
+Makati 3 4

-Laguna 2 -
+Laguna 1 1

-Batangas = -
+Batangas - -

-Cebu = -
+Cebu - -

-Negros Occidental = -
+Negros Occidental - -

-Davao = -
+Davao - -

-Iligan 16 5
+lligan 12 5

-Total 19 5
+Total 16 10

-- 401-2 Benefits provided to full-time employees that are not provided to temporary or part-time employees
+401-2 Benefits provided to full-time employees that are not provided to temporary or part-time employees

 - 1. Transportation Allowance / Shuttle Service

 - 2. Rice Subsidy

 - 3. Medical Insurance (HMO) including dependents

 - 4. Life Insurance

 - 5. Vacation Leaves

 - 6. Sick Leaves

 - 7. Uniform

 - 8. Maternity Benefit

 - 9. Christmas Package

 - 10. Retirement Benefit

-- 11. Lovalty Awards
+- 11. Loyalty Awards

 - 12. Bereavement Assistance

 - 13. Merit Increase for Management Group / Across the Board Increase for CBA members

 - 14. Other CBA negotiated benefits

-401-3 Parental leave
+401-3 Parental leave for Solo Parents

-As stated in MVC Employee Handbook, any employee, who has been certified as a solo parent by the Department of Social Welfare and Development (DSWD), shall be entitled to avail of seven (7) working days parental leave in any given year subject to the allowable reasons stated in the company's policy on leaves under the Solo Parent Act.
+As stated in the MVC Employee Handbook, any employee, who has been certified as a solo parent by the Department of Social Welfare and Development (DSWD), shall be entitled to avail of seven (7) working days parental leave in any given year subject to the allowable reasons stated in the company's policy on leaves under the Solo Parent Act.